-However, in Alta, shops close early, people leave work before time and the city becomes like a ghost town as everyone has headed to the rivers.
+However, in Alta, shops close early, people leave work before time and the city becomes a ghost town as everyone has headed to the rivers.
 Midsummer’s Eve is the last day of free fishing in Alta and all the locals are out in force along the banks to catch some Midsummer’s salmon.
-The salmon have started making their way back up to their breeding waters.
-They aren’t hungry at all when they get to the rivers as they have already filled up in the ocean so this makes it very tricky to catch a one.
+The salmon have started making their way back up to their breeding waters in June.
+They aren’t hungry at all when they get to the rivers as they have already filled up in the ocean, so this makes it extra tricky to catch a one.